ArkEcosystem/security-vulnerabilities/core/core-sv-017.md

 This does not require a delegate to execute.

 >Reported by: delegate fun

-A patch has been supplied to ensure that the transaction pool will not accept a transaction from a sender if their second signature registration remains unforged in the pool.
+A patch has been supplied by delegate fun to ensure that the transaction pool will not accept a transaction from a sender if their second signature registration remains unforged in the pool.

 ## Solution